A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Path-following controller

 where $A\in \mathbb R^{n\times n}$ and $B\in \mathbb R^{n\times m}$.
 When $\text{rank}(B)<n$, there exists no hybrid linear state-feedback control law in the form

-where $K_1\in\mathbb R^{m \times n}$ and $K_2\in\mathbb R^{m \times n}$, such that the closed-loop system is quadratically stable with a quadratic Lyapunov function $V(x)=x^TPx$, $\dot V(x) < 0$ and $ P\succ 0$. \end{theorem} \begin{proof} See \cite{LjungqvistACC2018}. \end{proof} \begin{remark} A direct consequence of Theorem~\ref{j1:P1} is that it is not possible to design a single state-feedback controller $\tilde \kappa = K\tilde x_e$ such that the closed-loop system~\eqref{j1:eq:error_model_hybrid} is locally quadratically stable~\cite{hybridcontrol2001} along nominal paths that are composed of backward and forward motion segments. \end{remark} From Theorem~\ref{j1:P1}, it is clear that for hybrid nonlinear systems, where the Jacobian linearization can be written as in~\eqref{j1:eq:lin_sys}, it is not possible to design a path-following controller~\eqref{j1:hybrid_ctrl} such that local quadratic stability in continuous-time can be guaranteed.
-In the next section, a systematic framework is presented for analyzing the behavior of the distance-switched continuous-time hybrid system in~\eqref{j1:eq:error_model_hybrid}, when the hybrid path-following controller $\tilde \kappa=K_{q(\tilde s)}\tilde x_e$ already has been designed.
+where $K_1\in\mathbb R^{m \times n}$ and $K_2\in\mathbb R^{m \times n}$, such that the closed-loop system is quadratically stable with a quadratic Lyapunov function $V(x)=x^TPx$, $\dot V(x) < 0$ and $ P\succ 0$. \end{theorem} \begin{proof} See \cite{LjungqvistACC2018}. \end{proof} From Theorem~\ref{j1:P1}, it is clear that it is not possible to design a hybrid path-following controller $\tilde \kappa = K_{q(\tilde s)}\tilde x_e$ such that the closed-loop path-following error system is locally quadratically stable along nominal paths that are composed of forward and backward motion primitives.
+In the next section, a systematic method is presented for analyzing the behavior of the distance-switched continuous-time hybrid system~\eqref{j1:eq:error_model_hybrid}, when the hybrid path-following controller already has been designed.